 - Repair aerators on bathroom faucets with products that have flow rates of no more than one gallon per minute.

-- We recommend using cold water to wash laundry or at least use the cold-water rinse.
+- We recommend using cold water to wash laundry or the cold-water rinse.

 - Reduce your water waste when washing the dishes by scraping off food and not rinsing them beforehand.
 Most of today’s dishwashers will not require you to rinse off food.
-If you do need to rinse them use cold water instead of hot water to cut down energy and water waste.
+If you need to rinse, use cold water instead of hot water to reduce energy and water waste.

-- If you are thinking about replacing any old home appliances, always check to see if the new model is Energy Star certified.
+- If you are considering replacing any old home appliances, always check if the new model is certified by Energy Star.